-Rapid Injection Molding: Prototyping
+Rapid Prototype Injection Molding

 Rapid prototyping has been a game-changer in the product development industry; 3D printers convert three-dimensional CAD solid models into physical parts at the touch of a button.
 We’ve come a long way from the initial prototyping methods in the 1980s, where individually contoured pieces of paper were layered and glued together to form solid replicas of three-dimensional designs.
 These various 3D printing modalities, including FDM, SLA, SLS, and DLP, among many others, have revolutionized how products are developed and brought to market by allowing designers to make and test multiple iterations of designs quickly, work out issues with initial design concepts, and get instant feedback from stakeholders on design direction.